-- Packaging foods which are not potentially hazardous.
+- Packaging foods that are not potentially hazardous.

 - Serving bulk foods.

-- Processing raw meat, poultry, fish or wild game meant to be further cooked after sale.
+- Processing raw meat, poultry, fish, or wild game meant to be further cooked after the sale.

-- Heating as the only preparation action for bakery products.
+- Heating is the only preparation action for bakery products.

 - Serving prepackaged foods in their original packages.